jorgegv/rage1/doc/DATAGEN.md

   - [x] FLOW_VAR_DEC VAR_ID=<id>
   - [x] FLOW_VAR_SUB VAR_ID=<id> VALUE=<value>

+A rule may have no CHECK directives, in which case its DO actions will always be run at proper moment specified in the WHEN directive.
+This can be used for e.g. running a custom function on each game loop iteration, or doing something specific on entering/exiting a screen (e.g. setting an ULAplus palette, or selcting a specific music track)

 ## FLOWGEN Gdata file syntax

 The data files for FLOWGEN rules are also in GDATA format.